Azure/Edge-infrastructure-quickstart-template/doc/Connect-Azure.md

 1. Create a new service principle
 2. Setup federation credential for the github repo
 3. Grant Contributor/Key vault secrets officer/user access administrator to the service principal

+> [!NOTE]
+> If you are reusing a existing service principal, this guide might not suit you because it will reset the service principal secret. try [Connect Azure using Portal](./Connect-Azure-Portal.md).

 Replace '\<yourServicePrincipleName>' with the service principle name you want to create, replace '\<yourSubscription>' with the subscription you want to create hci, replace '\<orignizationName>/\<repoName>' with the orignization and name of your GitHub repo.
 Run following script in powershell.